SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ##### Configure the Server Certificate

-Before, starting, here is some background detail on the server certificate required by the Solace Message Broker.
+Before, starting, here is some background detail on the server certificate required by the Solace Event Broker.
 This is from the [Solace-FP] section "Setting a Server Certificate"

 ```
     To enable the exchange of information through TLS/SSL-encrypted SMF service, you must set the TLS/SSL server
-    certificate file that the Solace Message Broker is to use.
+    certificate file that the Solace Event Broker is to use.
 This server certificate is presented to a client during
     the TLS/SSL handshakes.
-A server certificate used by a message broker must be an x509v3 certificate and
+A server certificate used by a event broker must be an x509v3 certificate and
     it must include a private key.
 The server certificate and key use an RSA algorithm for private key generation,
     encryption and decryption, and they both must be encoded with a Privacy Enhanced Mail (PEM) format.

-    The single server certificate file set for the message broker can have a maximum chain depth of three (that is,
+    The single server certificate file set for the event broker can have a maximum chain depth of three (that is,
     the single certificate file can contain up to three certificates in a chain that can be used for the certificate
     verification).
 ```

-To configure the server certificate, first copy the server certificate to the Solace Message Broker.
+To configure the server certificate, first copy the server certificate to the Solace Event Broker.
 For the purposes of this example, assume the server certificate file is named "mycert.pem".

 ```
 # copy sftp://[<username>@]<ip-addr>/<remote-pathname>/mycert.pem /certs